Home » Laroya Nate Bray, 15, Vanished From Her L.A. Home In 2003

 At the time of her disappearance, Laroya was a 10th grader at Crenshaw High School in Los Angeles, California.
 However, the 15-year-old was getting ready to transfer to her new school, Dorsey High.
 According to those who knew her well, Laroya was a vibrant personality who had no problem speaking her mind, but she could be a tad coy around strangers.

 On March 26, 2003, Laroya’s mother’s fiancé alerted Laroya’s mother, who wasn’t home, that he couldn’t locate the teenager.
 When Laroya’s mother returned around 11:00 p.m. that evening, Laroya still couldn’t be found.
 She was immediately reported missing, but because police believed she left by her own volition, she was listed as a runaway.
-Until this day, police still don’t believe she is an endangered person.
+To this day, police still don’t believe she is an endangered person.

 Laroya has never been seen or heard from since.